School of Nursing

 Did You Know?

-Rutgers University is home to two outstanding nursing programs.
-The School of Nursing is affiliated with Rutgers Health.
-The School of Nursing–Camden is affiliated with Rutgers University–Camden.
+Rutgers University is home to two separate nursing schools.
+The School of Nursing is part of Rutgers Health and offers programs in Newark, New Brunswick, and Blackwood.
+The School of Nursing-Camden, within Rutgers University-Camden, is based in southern New Jersey.